fransan33/TTC_Delay_Project/README.md

 **Insight 2: Roughly a third of TTC vehicles account for most delays** 34% of trains make up for 80% of total delay time.
 This points to specific trains that contribute disproportionately to system delays, which should be investigated further.

-**Insight 3: [Short descriptive headline]**
-[What you found + what it suggests.]
-Line 3 has the lowest OTP during the years it was running (2014 - 2023).
-OTP for Line 3 ranges from 41% - 59% only, which is extremely low compared to the OTP range from other Lines (70% - 93%), and is 31-49% lower than the targeted KPI of 90%.
+**Insight 3: Line 3 has the lowest OTP during the years it was running (2014 - 2023)** The OTP for Line 3 ranges from 41%-59%, which is extremely low compared to the OTP range from other TTC lines (70%-93%), and is 31%-49% lower than the targeted KPI of 90%.
 This suggests that this TTC Line was experiencing significant delay issues on a year to year basis, heavily struggling to meet the KPI Target of 90%, which supports the company's decision to permanently shut down the line in July 2023.

-**Insight 4: Disruption rate is significantly high on weekends and on times between 8pm and 1am on weekdays** Disruption rate in this specific times and days range from 50% to 82%, which suggests that the riders are not able to rely on the service in these times, and they are likely to find a different method of transportation.
+**Insight 4: Disruption rate is significantly high on weekends and on times between 8pm and 1am on weekdays** Disruption rate in these specific times and days range from 50% to 82%, which suggests that the riders are not able to rely on the service during these times, and they are likely to find a different method of transportation. [this also suggests that there may be crew availability issues during these times, causing them to resolve the delay issue slower.]

-pct_line_delays / pct_station_delays
+[pct_line_delays / pct_station_delays

 severity_consistency_ratio